 You can easily see how many changes were made to the page and who made them by hovering the cursor over the icon.

 When you click the icon with the number of changes you will get a diff between the current revision of the page and the revision you saw upon your last visit of this page.

 After reviewing the page you should acknowledge changes by clicking the tick icon.

-Next time you come to this page Handy Page Diff will show only changes made since your last acknowledgement so you don’t miss anything important and always can see updates with just one click.
+Next time you come to this page Handy Page Diff will show only changes made since your last acknowledgment so you don’t miss anything important and always can see updates with just one click.

 Managing changes with Scroll Versions

-Scroll Versions is the add-on to manage different version of pages.
+Scroll Versions is the add-on to manage different versions of pages.
 It was designed to maintain the documentation up-to-date for fast-changing products and services.
 This is probably the best solution for keeping the documentation updated when you have many versions of software and should have many corresponding versions of documentation for this software.
 With Scroll Versions you can create versions for documentation pages and then see a complete diff between different versions of the same page.

 Publishing and versioning features are extremely powerful, you can easily handle documentation versions.
 But a typical collaboration process doesn’t require such versioning and the add-on is a bit difficult to use.